 Ghana’s telecommunications sector has been witnessing rapid growth in market competition across the mobile, internet and fixed-line sectors, following the privatization of the sector in 1996.
 Ghana’s National Communications Authority’s report says the total number of mobile voice subscriptions stood at 35,984,280 in April 2017, with the penetration rate increasing to 127.06%.
 Your company increased its market value, as well, to 24.04%.
 What would you say is behind the steady growth of the industry?

 I sincerely think we have been very committed to great execution and resilient in the face of the immense competition that continues to characterize the industry.
 As a company, our ethos has been to combine creativity and innovation in all our deliverables.
 We consider it essential to stand beside our customers, not above them and this is fundamental to how we run our business.
 Our quest to create a successful and admired brand has and continues to yield dividend through the quality of our people and our values of speed, trust, and simplicity.
-Our customers have really been the front and center of all we do.
+Our customers have really been the front and centre of all we do.
 Our focus on CARE – ensuring our customers have the best connectivity, accessibility; are rewarded and empowered –have been really key in this.

 In all we do, we owe it to our customers and key stakeholders to lead the agenda and ensure that the country continues to make great strides in the area of economic growth and digital inclusion; the speed of execution, a committed and passionate team and people with a relentless passion for winning.
 In one word, the secret source to our relevance in the market has been our people.
 We see ourselves as the fuel that powers the engine of the Ghanaian life and that has given new meaning to what a telecom company should stand for.
 I believe all these have contributed to our growth and market share uptake.